How to Prepare a Business Requirements Document

 Your small business is getting ready to expand — or sell new products — or a variety of changes.
 And you are looking for a consultant or a contractor to help you with this project.
 One of the first things you will need to do is to prepare a business requirements document.

 Let's take an example: A company (we'll call them ZXYW LLC) has decided to outsource its accounting functions to a shared service center in the U.S. They are beginning a process of finding a location, setting up the services, hiring and managing the employees.
 It's a complicated undertaking and it will take many months to accomplish.
-They begin with a team who prepares a business requirements document.
+They begin with a team that prepares a business requirements document.

 Business Requirements Document